Think about the last time you had a really great experience as a customer — remember the ways that experience left you feeling.

 Third, I went to Blaze with my girlfriend, who asked for a gluten-free pizza crust.
 Sometimes, when you have allergies or dietary restrictions, you get a grunt when your request requires workers to change gloves, clean the surface areas, and switch out utensils — but not this time.

-Employees stopped for a few moments to swap out their gloves, wipe down the area, and retrieve out the gluten free crust and to prepare it for use.
+Employees stopped for a few moments to swap out their gloves, wipe down the area, and retrieve out the gluten-free crust, and prepare it for use.
 They created a level of trust through their accommodations and transparency.

 And for what it's worth, the pizza was delicious — and sometimes, customer experience is as simple as that.
 I ate the entire pi (ha!) in one sitting for less than half of the usual price.